 Why (and How) Change Happens

-But why do we fail to commit to begin something that we so desperately want to change?
+Before we even begin, that moment when we want to change, why do we not commit to begin something that we so desperately want to change?
 Could it be that we are not ready?
-Or that it scares us?
-We tend to commit when we evaluate or envision our story positively in which the benefits we are looking for outnumber our perceived risks.
-And honestly, that is exhausting.
-We worry so much and spend so much energy telling ourselves negative stories that we become stressed and we never begin.
+Or that it’s scary?
+Perhaps.
+We tend to commit when we evaluate or envision our story positively, and we can clearly see the benefits we’re looking for outnumber our perceived risks.
+But that’s exhausting.
+We’re not fortune tellers.
+We can worry so much and spend so much energy telling ourselves negative stories that we become stressed and we never begin.

 Juan F. Diaz

 Thank you for stopping by the Insightful Bean!
-I hope you find the insights enjoyable and the content useful and inspiring.
-Subscribe to receive future articles straight to your inbox!
-If you like this post, please like it and share!
+I hope you found the insights enjoyable and the content useful!
+Want to make my day?
+Subscribe to my mailing list to receive future articles straight to your inbox.
+It really does help!
+Lastly, If you like this post please give it a like!